With emergence of new technologies leading to slew of digital devices, we have started living in an age of short attention spans.

 More often than not, we are preoccupied with many things in our life, and we fail to look at things in their uninflected form.

-This happens because we are in that moment, but we are not actually living in it.
+This happens because we are at that moment, but we are not actually living in it.